anth12/inner-fire/_pages/transformational-yin-yoga-training.md

 Cost: Wisdom of Vedanta + Transformational Yin Yoga (with certification) - £1100 for 16 days training

+(﻿I've tried to cost this training so it is affordable as yoga was never meant to be a money-making venture: it is the need to pay bills and live myself that necessitates charging)

 P﻿roposed dates are to complement your attendance at Wisdom of Vedanta (if you intend to teach Transformational Yin Yoga and want a CPD certificate, please come to both).
 These are not set in stone and may be moved, if necessary.

 1. Sunday 2nd March